 AI and Cybersecurity IS NO LONGER NICE TO HAVE – IT IS CRUCIAL FOR DEFENDERS AND ATTACKERS

 Companies require cybersecurity plans and procedures to secure their networks, computers, and data from malicious cyber incidents, such as breaches and unauthorized access.
-On the other hand, artificial intelligence entails designing and building autonomous, smart systems that require minimal or zero human interference to operate.
+On the other hand, AI and cybersecurity entail designing and building autonomous, smart systems that require minimal or zero human interference to operate.
 That said, modern cyber-attacks have necessitated the combined use of cybersecurity solutions with AI capabilities to secure against new threats and enhance threat detection capabilities.
 In addition, investing in AI-enabled security platforms has become integral to strengthening data security and reducing the financial or operational repercussions resulting from common cybersecurity threats.

 Integrating artificial intelligence in cybersecurity has several advantages.
 Firstly, AI enables efficient analysis of user behaviors, pattern recognition, and identification of different network security flaws and irregularities.
 In addition, AI enhances security tools, enabling more responsiveness, resilience, and greater robustness.
 Besides, AI-enabled security systems use deep learning to escalate complex cyber incidents, enable real-time response and prevention.
 However, cybercriminals also power sophisticated malware with AI to execute more powerful and devastating attacks.